CleverRaven/Cataclysm-DDA/doc/NPCs.md

 The `difficulty` is only required if type is not "NONE" and specifies the success chance in percent (it is however modified by various things like mutations).

 ### success and failure
 Both objects have the same structure. `topic` defines which topic the dialogue will switch to. `opinion` is optional, if given it defines how the opinion of the NPC will change.
-The given values are *added* to the opinion of the NPC, they are all optional and default to 0.
+The given values are *added* to the opinion of the NPC, they are all optional and default to 0. `effect` is a function that is executed after choosing the the response, see below.

 The `failure` object is used if the trial fails, the `success` object is used otherwise.